 Marlborough’s first recorded horse-racing meeting took place on 10 January 1854, when Blenheim – then the Beaver – was barely established.
-By December 1860 the Marlborough Cricket Club had been formed, and advertised for members to attend a field day on New Year’s Day 1861.
+By December 1860 the Marlborough Cricket Club had been formed – it asked members to attend a field day on New Year’s Day 1861.

-Marlborough had its own rugby football union from the early 1890s until 2006, when it became a sub-union of the Tasman Makos union along with Nelson Bays.
-The Makos have competed in the 14-team professional provincial rugby competition since its inception in 2006, and won the premiership title in 2019.
+Marlborough had its own rugby football union from the early 1890s until 2006, when it became a sub-union of the Tasman union along with Nelson Bays.
+The Tasman Makos have competed in the Mitre 10 Cup provincial rugby competition since its inception in 2006, and won the premiership title in 2019.

 The Seddon Shield was first competed for in 1906.
-Named after then premier Richard Seddon, it is New Zealand’s second-oldest rugby competition after the Ranfurly Shield, and draws in the West Coast and Buller unions and teams from the Nelson Bays and Marlborough sub-unions.
-In 1973 Marlborough defeated Canterbury 13–6 to win the Ranfurly Shield, and kept it for a year.
+Named for the recently deceased premier Richard Seddon, it is New Zealand’s second-oldest rugby competition after the Ranfurly Shield, and draws in the West Coast and Buller unions and teams from the Nelson Bays and Marlborough sub-unions.
+Marlborough defeated Canterbury 13–6 in 1973 to win the Ranfurly Shield, and kept it for a year.

 The Marlborough back country has long been popular with hunters, particularly for pigs and deer.